-Courier insurance is a form of Hire & Reward insurance you’ll need if you drive or ride a vehicle to carry other people’s goods and items in return for payment.
-If you use your vehicle to move something from A to B as a job, you’ll need courier insurance to ensure you’re protected.
-This article will aim to help you understand courier insurance cost better, compare different types of courier insurance (courier van insurance vs courier car insurance, for example) and help you get the best deal possible.
+Courier insurance is a form of Hire and Reward you’ll need if you use a car, van, motorcycle or bike to carry other people’s goods and items in return for payment.
+If you use your vehicle to move something from A to B as a job, you’ll need Courier insurance to ensure you’re protected—and driving legally.

 Do you need Courier Insurance?

-Simply put, if you’re moving goods, materials or passengers from A to B then you’ll need insurance to protect yourself.
+Simply put, if you’re moving goods, materials or passengers from A to B then you’ll need special courier vehicle insurance to protect yourself.
 The type of insurance needed, and the amount required, will depend on what the vehicle is being used for.
 This is one of the first questions people ask when they're thinking about becoming a courier.

 If you’re working as an independent courier then it’ll be very important to confirm you’re covered to protect yourself against unexpected costs.
-At an absolute minimum, you're legally required to be covered by third party liability cover - your regular vehicle insurance won't provide this, so if you're going to be working independently then make sure you've purchased this before undertaking any work.
+At an absolute minimum, you're legally required to be covered by third party single vehicle courier insurance—regular vehicle insurance won't provide this, so if you're going to be working independently then make sure you've purchased courier delivery insurance before undertaking any work.

 However, if you’ll be working through another company (think Deliveroo, Uber, or perhaps even a local furniture moving service), then it’s important to work out what you’re covered for and what you’re not.

-Generally speaking, firms like these typically provide a form of free coverage for "off-vehicle" accidents causing injury or damage to third parties (other drivers and vehicles not your own, in the form of public liability) while you're at work, but sometimes not for the courier themselves, and rarely for your vehicle of choice, so if you want to ensure you/your vehicle are fully protected you’ll need a separate policy.
+These firms might provide a form of free coverage for "off-vehicle" accidents causing injury or damage to third parties while you're at work (in the form of public liability), but sometimes not for the courier themselves, and rarely for your vehicle, so if you want to ensure you/your vehicle are fully protected you’ll need a separate courier insurance policy.
 Each individual firm will have its own coverages, so make sure you know what you’re protected for—and which insurance you need to buy yourself.